 If you’re on a budget while traveling, save the 5-star meals for your next trip.
 You can still find places to eat that are affordable.
 Make sure you research before you get to your destination.

 Stay on the Outskirts of the City

 Depending on where you’re going, you may be able to save a lot of money by staying on the outskirts of the city.
 If you choose to do that, make sure that you have transportation because taxis could be an arm and a leg.
 Using Uber can save you some money if you don’t want to use a taxi.

 Click this link to get $5 off your first ride with Uber.

 I am a huge fan of Priceline.
 I love their site.
 They have the Name Your Own Price feature that can be used for hotels and rental cars.

 Travel with a Group

 My final tip is to travel with a group of people.
 I put this tip last for a reason.
 Traveling with a group of people can save you a ton of money, but it’s not always the easiest.
-People have different attitudes and reasons for going on trips sometimes.
+People have different attitudes and motives for going on trips sometimes.
 For the most part, I’ve had great group trips.
 There was one time when going out of town with a large group of people didn’t work.
-After one night I ended up having to get another room at a different hotel.
-Some of the people stayed in the 1st room while others including myself left that environment.
+After one night, I had to get another room at a different hotel.
+Some of the people stayed in the 1st room while others, including myself, left that environment.
 If you are going on a trip with a group of people, make sure that you really know who you’re traveling with.

-What are some other tips to use if you are traveling on a tight budget?
+What are some other tips to use if you are traveling on a budget?